HoelK/cmd_arguments_manager/README.md

   - ENUM makes the array of struct impossible to sort
   - args_str in init_args() has to be in the same order has the ENUM
-  - args_str can only be of size 3, one '-', one letter and NULL
-  - annoying to create static variables in main function